 “We are working to optimize the supply chain end-to-end so that we not only meet the needs of the patient today, but also anticipate and understand how we can meet their needs tomorrow in a transformational way,” says, Vice President, Supply Chain, Janssen Pharmaceuticals, part of the Johnson & Johnson family of companies.

-He takes us on a behind-the-scenes look at how he and his massive global team are revolutionizing the way supply chains hum today and well into the future.
+For Supply Management Month, he takes us on a behind-the-scenes look at how he and his massive global team are revolutionizing the way supply chains hum today and well into the future.

 The healthcare industry is rapidly leveraging digital technology to help change the course of health for humanity: Today, 57% of patients use a connected device to share important stats with their doctors, like blood sugar readings or blood pressure numbers.
 Meanwhile, medical providers are delivering care in equally innovative ways, such as relaying test results and booking appointments online.